 Towards the end of Britain’s EU referendum campaign, Vote Leave attacked the government for supporting Turkey’s bid to join the EU.
 It warned that Turkey, Serbia and Macedonia could end up joining the EU.
-If Britain remained in the EU, it risked facing an even greater flow of immigration than is already the case.
+If Britain remained in the EU, it risked facing an even greater flow of immigration than it does at present.

 Boris Johnson had been one of the most prominent politicians to decry the government’s support for Turkey’s application to join the EU.
 And yet today he supports the policy as Foreign Secretary.
 Apparently, Britain will “help Turkey in any way it can”.